Accommodation rooms and prices

 Choose The Coal Yard for brand new facilities in reach of the city centre.

 The Coal Yard is a brand new student accommodation opening in York in September 2019.
-Situated less than a ten minute walk from York St John University and right next to the town centre, it’s perfectly located for everyone.
+Situated less than a mile from York St John University and right next to the town centre, it’s perfectly located for everyone.
 With a mixture of modern rooms with shared kitchens and self-contained studios available, there's plenty of choice for those looking for a little extra privacy to study and those looking to share their living space with flatmates.

 - Ensuite bathrooms